Mahmoud-stack-web/Mahmoud-stack-web/README.md

-- 👋 Hi, I’m @Mahmoud-stack-web
+- 👋 Hi, I’m Mahmoud Salem.
 - 👀 I’m interested in coding and becoming a programmer.
-- 🌱 I’m currently learning JavaScript.
 - 💞️ I’m looking to collaborate on making big projects with other programmers.
-- 📫 How to reach me:horsewhite446@gmail.com
+- 📫 How to reach me: horsewhite446@gmail.com
 - ⚡ Fun fact: I tried both learning at university and at home.
 You can learn much more in-depth stuff at home and for free as well!
 So the only barrier stopping you is yourself.#JUSTSTARTCODING
 - I'm a programmer (mostly self taught at home) that has his own dreams of becoming a senior programmer with tons of experience.
 <!---